Sexual Reproductive Health

 4

-We combine these conversations with impactful wellness activities art therapy, dance therapy, game-based learning, yoga and mental health first aid training, to create a healing and empowering experience for participants.
+We combine these conversations with impactful wellness activities such as art therapy, dance therapy, game-based learning, yoga and mental health first aid training, to create a healing and empowering experience for participants.

-We have engaged over 500 young women and girls from rescue centres, prisons and diverse communities.
+We have engaged over 1000 young people, mostly women and girls from rescue centres, prisons and diverse communities.
 We distribute dignity kits, including menstrual cups and conduct art-based therapy sessions to break stigma and encourage emotional release.

 Why This Matters